-Our motivation behind this paper lies in the fact that the theory presented so far (see, for instance, Victor and Hommel 2007) towards developing an FDR controlling procedure in the setting of a two-stage adaptive design with combination tests does not seem to be as simple as one would hope for.
+Although adaptive designs with multiple endpoints have been considered in the literature under the FDR framework (Zehetmayer, Bauer, and Posch 2005, 2008; Victor and Hommel 2007; Posch, Zehetmayer, and Bauer 2009), the theory presented so far (see, e.g, Victor and Hommel 2007) toward developing an FDR controlling procedure in the setting of a two-stage adaptive design with combination tests does not seem to be as simple as one would hope for.
 Moreover, it does not allow setting boundaries on the first stage p-values in terms of FDR and operate in a manner that would be a natural extension of standard single-stage FDR controlling methods, like the BH (Benjamini and Hochberg 1995) or methods related to it, from a single-stage to a two-stage design setting.
-So, we consider the following to be our main problem in this paper:
+So, we consider the following to be our main problem in this article:

-To construct an FDR controlling procedure for simultaneous testing of the null hypotheses associated with multiple endpoints in the following two-stage adaptive design setting: The hypotheses are sequentially screened at the first stage as rejected or accepted based on pre-specified boundaries on their pvalues in terms of the FDR, and those that are left out at the first stage are again sequentially tested at the second stage having determined their secondstage p-values based on additional observations and then using the combined p-values from the two stages through a combination function.
+To construct an FDR controlling procedure for simultaneous testing of the null hypotheses associated with multiple endpoints in the following two-stage adaptive design setting: The hypotheses are sequentially screened at the first stage as rejected or accepted based on prespecified boundaries on their p-values in terms of the FDR, and those that are left out at the first stage are again sequentially tested at the second stage having determined their second-stage p-values based on additional observations and then using the combined p-values from the two stages through a combination function.

-We propose two FDR controlling procedures, one extending the original single-stage BH procedure, which we call the BH-TSADC Procedure (BH type procedure for two-stage adaptive design with combination tests), and the other extending an adaptive version of the single-stage BH procedure incorporating an estimate of the number of true null hypotheses, which we call the Plug-In BH-TSADC Procedure, from single-stage to a two-stage setting.
+We propose two FDR controlling procedures, one extending the original single-stage BH procedure, which we call the BH-TSADC Procedure (BH-type procedure for two-stage adaptive design with combination tests), and the other extending an adaptive version of the single-stage BH procedure incorporating an estimate of the number of true null hypotheses, which we call the Plug-In BH-TSADC Procedure, from single-stage to a twostage setting.
 Let (p{1i}, p{2i}) be the pair of first- and second-stage p-values corresponding to the ith null hypothesis.
-We provide a theoretical proof of the FDR control of the proposed procedures under the assumption that the (p{1i}, p{2i}) 's are independent and those corresponding to the true null hypotheses are identically distributed as (p_1, p_2) satisfying the p-clud property (Brannath et al. 2002), and some standard assumption on the combination function.
-We consider two special types of combination function, Fisher's and Simes', which are often used in multiple testing applications, and present explicit formulas for probabilities involving them that would be useful to carry out the proposed procedures at the second stage either using critical values that can be determined before observing the p-values or based on estimated FDR's that can be obtained after observing the p-values.
+We provide a theoretical proof of the FDR control of the proposed procedures under the assumption that the (p{1i}, p{2i}) 's are independent and those corresponding to the true null hypotheses are identically distributed as (p_1, p_2) satisfying the p-clud property (Brannath, Posch, and Bauer 2002), and some standard assumption on the combination function.
+We consider two special types of combination function, Fisher's and Simes', which are often used in multiple testing applications, and present explicit formulas for